 Poet, author and civil rights activist Maya Angelou was born.

-World renowned writer Maya Angelou, born on April 4, 1928, has been captivating audiences with her powerful prose for decades.
-Angelou has penned memoirs, such as 1969's I Know Why the Caged Bird Sings, and has a writing voice that is internationally revered.
+World renowned writer Maya Angelou, born on April 4, 1928, captivated audiences with her powerful prose for decades.
+Angelou penned memoirs, such as 1969's I Know Why the Caged Bird Sings, and had a writing voice that is internationally revered.

 As a civil rights activist, Angelou gave voice to women and African-Americans alongside Dr. Martin Luther King Jr. and Malcolm X. Years later, she grabbed the attention of viewers around the globe when she had the distinction of reciting her poem "On the Pulse of Morning" during former president Bill Clinton's inauguration in 1993.

-Angelou has received more than 30 honorary degrees, has served on two presidential committees and was awarded the Presidential Medal of Arts in 2000 and the Lincoln Medal in 2008.
+Angelou received more than 30 honorary degrees, served on two presidential committees and was awarded the Presidential Medal of Arts in 2000 and the Lincoln Medal in 2008.

 BET National News - Keep up to date with breaking news stories from around the nation, including headlines from the hip hop and entertainment world.
 Click here to subscribe to our newsletter.